professoroak1/VTIL-Docs/instruction-set/instructions/bnot.md

 ---
 description: >-
-  Reverses the bits of a register.
+  Flips the bits of a register.
 ---

 # BNOT